 Other tips from the ADA:

-- Share an Easter treat with someone else, to keep portion sizes small.
+- Share an Easter treat with someone else, to help keep portion sizes small.

-- Plan a strategy for Easter morning, and stick to it.
+- Plan ahead: plan a strategy for Easter morning, and stick to it.

-- Consider a healthier snack, such as baked apples sprinkled with cinnamon and nutmeg.
+- Consider an alternative: prepare a healthier snack, such as baked apples sprinkled with cinnamon and nutmeg.

 DiabeticGourmet.com is another good source for Easter recipes.
 Almond biscotti, almost-shortbread cookies, and cherry coconut macaroons will fit easily into an Easter basket, and they’ll likely be popular even with those loved ones who don’t have diabetes.

 If you’d like to plan an Easter basket for a loved one with diabetes, consider buying sugar-free candy from a manufacturer such as diabeticcandy.com.
 This New Jersey–based company uses artificial sweeteners, such as maltitol or hydrogenated starch hydrolysate, in its solid chocolate bunnies, jelly beans, Jolly Ranchers, and foil-covered chocolate eggs.
 Incredibly, it also offers sugar-free Peeps, although you must order early due to their popularity.
-(They’re already sold out for this year.)
 Ready-made Easter baskets are also available in a variety of sizes, as are boxes of assorted chocolates.
-Goodies can be ordered now to be delivered just before Easter.

-So don’t suffer silently as everyone digs into their Easter baskets.
-With a little planning, the Easter Bunny can be good to people with diabetes, too.
+So, there is no need to suffer silently as everyone digs into their Easter baskets.
+With a little preparation and planning, the Easter Bunny can be good to people with diabetes, too.